Wichita police chief speaks out about George Floyd’s death

 Chief Ramsay posted on Twitter Thursday saying “in that video I see a murder committed by those who are violating the very oath they swore to uphold.”

-“We are a life saving organization. we are here to help people and improve our community. we’re not here to have things like innocent people dying for a minor crime and there really is no you can’t make sense of this as to what happened,”said Chief Ramsay.
+“We are a life-saving organization.
+We are here to help people and improve our community.
+We’re not here to have things like innocent people dying for a minor crime, and there really is no way you can’t make sense of this as to what happened,” said Chief Ramsay.

 He says they will look at this case carefully and make sure his police force stays on top of best practices.

-“For me that involves being out on the street and watching our officers interact and watching body cameras and insuring that when we see someone start to get more complaints than the average that we look and understand why but this is no doubt this is the biggest issue we face in policing today,” said Chief Ramsay.
+“For me, that involves being out on the street and watching our officers interact and watching body cameras and ensuring that when we see someone start to get more complaints than the average that we look and understand why, but this is no doubt this is the biggest issue we face in policing today,” said Chief Ramsay.

 That includes making sure officers hold each other accountable.